Skip to main content

 Do solar panels work in winter in Greater London?

 Yes, solar panels generate electricity all year round, including during winter months.
 While output is lower from November to February, Greater London still receives usable daylight hours even in December, and panels work from diffused light on cloudy days.
-Annual generation figures (3,840 kWh for a 4kWp system) already account for this seasonal variation.
+With 1,570 sunshine hours per year, the annual generation figure of 3,840 kWh for a 4kWp system in Norbury already accounts for this seasonal variation.
 Cooler winter temperatures actually improve panel efficiency compared to hot summer days.
 Adding a battery allows you to store daytime generation for evening use when winter daylight hours are shorter.

 Do I need a smart meter for solar panels?